smittyfest/cassandra-notes/relational-overview.md

 # Relational Databases

-Small Data - data in text files or a small database like sqlite3.
+Small Data - Data in text files or a small database like sqlite3.
+Small utilities are used to analyze the data.
+These are usually unix tools such as Sed and Awk.

 Medium Data - Fits on a single machine, using a database like PostgreSQL or MySQL.